-The CBD oil Florida laws aren’t simple, that’s for sure.
+The laws aren’t simple, that’s for sure.
 But, we hope that our breakdown of the law and its history helped you understand it a bit better so you can enjoy CBD freely and without any fears.

 Can you travel to Florida with CBD oil?

-Yes, you can travel to Florida with CBD oil.
-Again, make sure that the oil is compliant with state limits.
-You can also contact the airline or the oil manufacturer if you’re not 100% sure about the CBD oil you have.
+Yes, you can legally enter Florida with CBD oil in your suitcase.
+Just make sure that the oil is compliant with state limits.
+You can also contact the airline or the oil manufacturer if you’re not 100% sure about the CBD oil you will be carrying with you.

 Is hemp legal in Florida?

+Yes, hemp is legal in the Sunny State.
 As previously mentioned, hemp is different from marijuana.
 It has less than 0.3% THC — in other words, it doesn’t have psychoactive effects.
-Hence, hemp is legal in Florida.

 Is CBD flower legal in Florida?